Email Channel

 - Email arrives at the connected inbox (e.g.,

-support@yourcompany.com). - Provider pushes a notification to RapiDesq via Google Cloud Pub/Sub (Gmail) or a webhook (Microsoft).
+support@yourcompany.com). - Provider pushes a notification to RapiDesq in real time.

-- RapiDesq fetches the message from the provider's API, retrieving the full content: headers, body (HTML and plain text), and attachments.
+- RapiDesq fetches the message, retrieving the full content: headers, body, and attachments.

 - The email subject becomes the ticket title.